Stein's method of moment estimators for local dependency exponential random graph models: Introduction

 \section{Introduction}

 Exponential random graph models are a key tool in social network analysis, see for example \cite{harris2013introduction, lusher2013exponential, wasserman1994social}.
 They provide a versatile model class for describing the likelihood of an observed network in terms of summary statistics such as the number of edges and subgraph counts, and they allow for including exogenous information.
-Yet, estimation of parameters in exponential random graph models is a difficult problem; the asymptotic behaviour of the maximum likelihood estimator is not well understood, see for example \cite{schweinberger2020exponential} and \cite{stewart2024rates}.
+Yet, estimation of parameters in exponential random graph models is a difficult problem; the asymptotic behaviour of the maximum likelihood estimator is not well understood, see for example \cite{schweinberger2020exponential} and \cite{stewart2026rates}.
 Difficulties arise because the observations, given by edge indicators of a network, are not independent; moreover, the model is only specified up to a normalising constant which is usually intractable.

-However, approximate MCMC methods for maximum likelihood (MLE) and maximum pseudo-likelihood, going back to \cite{besag1974spatial}, are available \cite{ergm1, ergmmulti, ergm4}.
-In addition to maximum likelihood estimation, the R package {\tt ergm} includes estimation via contrastive divergence as proposed in \cite{asuncion2010learning}.
+However, approximate MCMC estimation methods for maximum likelihood (MLE) and maximum pseudo-likelihood (MPLE), going back to \cite{besag1974spatial}, are available \cite{ergm, ergmmulti, ergm_new}. \cite{strauss1990pseudolikelihood} discuss the use of pseudo-likelihood estimation for social networks; they find that while in general MPLE tends to do almost as well as MLE when the MLE is available, exponential random graph $p_1$ models tend to be over-parameterised.
+In addition to maximum likelihood and pseudo-likelihood estimation, the R package {\tt ergm} includes estimation via contrastive divergence as proposed in \cite{asuncion2010learning}.
 More numerical methods for obtaining approximate maximum likelihood estimators are available, see for example \cite{snijders2002markov, stivala2020exponential}.
 Instead of maximum likelihood estimation, \cite{snijders2002markov} also proposes a method of moments approach using the Robbins-Monro algorithm.
 Again, the asymptotic behaviour of these estimators is not well understood.

 Recent advances towards theoretical guarantees for parameter estimation in exponential random graph models have been obtained by \cite{mukherjee2013statistics} for a model with edges and 2-stars as summary statistics, showing consistency for a particular set of generalised method of moment estimates.
 For general exponential random graph models, \cite{mukherjee2020degeneracy} found that degeneracy issues can occur unless one considers a particular set of exponential random graph models, in which whose sufficient statistics depend only on the degree sequence of the network and satisfy some additional assumptions.
 It is for such restricted models that \cite{mukherjee2020degeneracy} provides asymptotic consistency results for a least-squares estimator.